nkdAgility/azure-devops-migration-tools/docs/getting-started.md

       "FilterWorkItemsThatAlreadyExistInTarget": true,
       "PauseAfterEachWorkItem": false,
       "AttachmentMaxSize": 480000000,
-      "CollapseRevisions": false,
+      "AttachRevisionHistory": false,
       "LinkMigrationSaveEachAsAdded": false,
       "GenerateMigrationComment": true,
+      "NodeStructureEnricherEnabled": null,
       "NodeBasePaths": [
         "Product\\Area\\Path1",
         "Product\\Area\\Path2"
       ],
-      "WorkItemIDs": null
+      "WorkItemIDs": null,
+      "MaxRevisions": 0
     }
   ],
-  "Version": "0.0",
+  "Version": "11.11",
   "workaroundForQuerySOAPBugEnabled": false,
   "WorkItemTypeDefinition": {
     "sourceWorkItemTypeName": "targetWorkItemTypeName"
+  },
+  "Endpoints": {
+    "InMemoryWorkItemEndpoints": [
+      {
+        "Name": "Source",
+        "EndpointEnrichers": null
+      },
+      {
+        "Name": "Target",
+        "EndpointEnrichers": null
       }
+    ]
   }
+}
 ```

+> Make sure you have added the custom field 'ReflectedWorkItemId' to the target team project

-Here we are performing the following operations:
+The default [WorkItemMigrationConfig](./Processors/WorkItemMigrationConfig.md) processor will perform the following operations:

+* Migrate interations and sprints
+* Attachments
+* Links including for source code.
+Optionally clone the repositories before starting the migration to have links maintained on the initial pass.

+Minimum configuration information required

-1. Set the Source and Target Team Projects
+1. Set the Source and Target Team Projects.
+2. Set the AuthenticationMode.
+Prompt or AccessToken
-1. Set the field name of the Migration tracking field.
-I use "TfsMigrationTool.ReflectedWorkItemId" for TFS and "ReflectedWorkItemId" for VSTS
+3. Set the field name of the Migration tracking field.
+I use "TfsMigrationTool.ReflectedWorkItemId" for TFS or "ReflectedWorkItemId" for VSTS or Azure DevOps
-1. Set the mapping of Work Items that you want in "WorkItemTypeDefinition".
-This allows you to merge and change types.
-1. NodeStructuresMigration - We need to create the same Area and Iteration paths in the Target Team Project as you have in the Source.
-Make sure you clean up your Area and Iteration paths first.
-1. Work Item Migration - Move the work items.
-Use the QueryBit to scope to only the items that you want.
-1. Link Migration - Once all of the work items are across you can then migrate the links.
-Links will only be re-created if both ends of the link are in the new system.
-The "ReflectedWorkItemId" field value is used to find the new work items easily.
-1. Attachment Export & Import - Now we can export and then re-import the attachments.
-This just done separately to prevent errors
+4. Enable the 'WorkItemMigrationConfig' processor and optionally modify the WIQLQueryBit to migrate only the work items you want.
+The default WIQL will migrate all open workitems and revisions excluding test suites and plans.

 **Remember** if you want a processor to run it's `Enabled` property must be set to true.

-If you have Test Suits & Plans you can also migrate them using other processors, you would need to add them to your configuration file.